 In that respect, it’s perhaps a betting/trading hybrid.

 Team Stats produces shortlists of suitable fixtures for a number of the strategies, so it's pretty simple to find trades.
 You can also filter them by type of league and kick-off time which is helpful.

 One comment on the original trial suggested that it’s necessary to sit in front of your PC watching every last little detail for 90 minutes or even watch the football matches.

 I asked Steve about this and he said that he very rarely watches matches he’s trading because he has already done his research up to a week in advance using the Team Statistics software.
 Once the match kicks off he’s only interested in things like shot and corner counts.

 Steve went on to say that, “when I’m interested in trading a game in the first half, I already know pretty much when I’m planning to enter the trade.
 I don’t need to sit in front of my PC watching the numbers tick up though, I can go watch TV, do housework, wash the car, whatever I want.
 These days, I could even be out shopping!

-“It takes less than a minute to check in-play stats and prices at the right time and then I can either enter the trade or not.
+“It takes less than a minute to check in-play stats with our Live Stats Module at the right time and then I can either enter the trade or not.
 If I’m using a strategy which doesn’t require any further action, then I’m done.
 A couple of minutes at the most for the trade.”